 What Will You Carry?

 While it might seem to be common sense, a plate carrier is designed to be used in conjunction with armoured plates, hence the name “plate carrier”.
-So first off is plates; you vest should be equipped with ballistic plates or at least soft armour as a minimum.
-We will discuss this in more detail shortly, but if plates are neglected and the system is used only for load carriage, it is likely that correct fitment will be difficult and the carrier may slump or hang down.
+So first off is plates; your vest should be equipped with ballistic plates or at least soft armour as a minimum.
+We will discuss this in more detail shortly, but if plates are neglected and the system is used only for load carrying, it is likely that correct fitment will be difficult and the carrier may slump or hang down in certain areas.

 Your plate carrier and belt order should bear your mission critical gear.
 This is gear that is considered vital or critical to achieve your mission.
-But, it must be kept to a minimum and avoid over-complication as much as possible.
+But, it must be kept to a minimum and over-complication must be avoided where possible.

-When it comes to survival and defence against a violent threat, I would consider the following gear to be considered mission critical.
+When it comes to survival and defence against a violent threat, you may consider the following gear to be considered mission critical.

 |MISSION CRITICAL GEAR|